signalfx/tracing-examples/android/README.md

 In part 2, we'll add the dependency on the Splunk Android RUM library, making sure that core library desugaring had been enabled.
 We'll write a simple configuration for the library, and run the application.
-If all goes as planned, telemetry data will appear in the RUM product, and we'll be able to see recording of app startup and activity/fragment tracking. as you navigate around the app.
+If all goes as planned, telemetry data will appear in the RUM product, and we'll be able to see recording of app startup and activity/fragment tracking as you navigate around the app.

 | Objective  | To add RUM instrumentation to the app and see data in the Splunk RUM product. |